cwalk/LeapMotion-BB8-Sphero/README.md

 Run the files by using the command `node filename.js`

-`test.js` and `color.js` are just test files in me trying to get BB8 to work through BLE.
+The main file is `sphero-leap.js`.
+The `test.js` and `color.js` files are just test files in me trying to get BB8 to work through BLE.
 Feel free to use them as starting points to understand how BB8 works.

 ## Control